marnoux/stunning-dollop/README.md

-### You know, it really doesn`t matter what [the media] write as long as you`ve got a young and beautiful piece of ass.
+### I have an attention span that's as long as it has to be.